 No big city is completely safe and this goes for Montpellier, too.
-There is the heightened risk of pickpockets and scammers, and you should remain vigilant for any suspicious activities.
+There is a heightened risk of pickpockets and scammers, and you should remain vigilant for any suspicious activities.
 However, if you apply basic precaution rules, that should minimize the risk of something going wrong.

 TRANSPORT & TAXIS RISK: LOW

 PICKPOCKETS RISK: HIGH

 NATURAL DISASTERS RISK: LOW

 MUGGING RISK: MEDIUM

-There are low chances of getting mugged or kidnapped in this city, but there are "no-go zones" too, that should be avoided, and car theft and burglary is pretty common, too, so don't get too relaxed.
+There are low chances of getting mugged or kidnapped in this city, but there are "no-go zones" too, that should be avoided, and car theft and burglary are pretty common, too, so don't get too relaxed.

 TERRORISM RISK: HIGH

-Since this country has been targeted by terrorists numerous times, (as well as some countries near France, such as Denmark or Belgium) there is reason to believe that this country can be targeted again.
-This is why it is important to remain aware of your surroundings at all times, and report any suspicious activity.
+Since this country has been targeted by terrorists numerous times, (as well as some countries near France, such as Denmark or Belgium) there is a reason to believe that this country can be targeted again.
+This is why it is important to remain aware of your surroundings at all times and report any suspicious activity.

 SCAMS RISK: HIGH

-As in any French city, especially a top tourist destination, there is risk of getting scammed.
+As in any French city, especially a top tourist destination, there is a risk of getting scammed.
 Be wary of people trying to distract you or offering you unwanted help, check your change twice and always negotiate every service beforehand.

 WOMEN TRAVELERS RISK: MEDIUM

-Montpellier is somewhat safe to travel to, if you are a female traveling solo.
-It's not pleasant being a woman at night in this city so apply a few general precaution rules such as not walking alone in poorly lit and deserted areas, not finding yourself in strange company at night, etc.
+Montpellier is somewhat safe to travel to if you are a female traveling solo.
+It's not pleasant being a woman at night in this city so apply a few general precaution rules such as not walking alone in poorly lit and deserted areas, not finding yourself in the strange company at night, etc.

 So...
 How Safe Is Montpellier Really?

-No big city is absolutely safe and this goes for Montpellier, too.
+No big city is safe and this goes for Montpellier, too.

 However, if you apply all basic precaution measures, your trip will probably go smoothly.